Characteristics (Quick Facts)

 Use an oatmeal shampoo for cats to get your cat clean without irritating her skin.
 To get your cat used to this routine, start bathing her from the young age.

-However, make sure that you brush your cat regularly with this type of brush in order to keep shedding to a minimum.
+However, make sure that you brush your cat regularly to keep shedding to a minimum.

 The exact price of European Shorthair kitten depends on a breeder and several other factors.
 On average you can expect to pay from $50 to 150$ for a kitten.

 However, the price can rise depending on the bloodlines, coat, and eye color of a cat.